 In Canada, we have a mortgage program that permits one party to buyout the other with as little as a 5% equity requirement.
 This means, for example, if there is 15% equity in the home, 10% can be extracted to pay out or settle the joint debts and obligations of the relationship.

-"Equity is the difference between the mortgage balance and the current market value of the home, per a licensed appraiser."
+"Equity is the difference between the mortgage balance and the current market value of the home as determined by a licensed appraiser."

 First of all, don't do anything that will screw up your credit rating.
 There is an old saying about not Cutting Off Your Nose to Spite Your Face, which is worth reviewing.

 Second, have a quick read on our Blog Article Keeping the House

 Finally, talk to a mortgage professional well in advance and make sure you don't make any mistakes.

 It takes about 10 minutes for me to understand your situation and generate your options.

 Often, upon request and when emotions are running high, I will agree to talk with both parties separately (on the phone) and help each of you understand how to navigate the storm without sinking.

 As licensed professional mortgage brokers, we know exactly what it takes to qualify you for a mortgage and we do more than just get you a great mortgage at a great rate, we will show you the way, too.